JJ/hoborg/text/text.md

 "How much do you reckon I still owe you?" she said, crooking her mouth and joining her eyebrows until they formed a thick bush in the middle or her forehead.
-In fact, whe had a single eyebrow, so frowning made her look as if she had a moustache.
+In fact, she had a single eyebrow, so frowning made her look as if she had a moustache.
 Which, come to think of it, she also had.
 Man, do cracker women have hair in all the wrong places...